apache/daffodil-site/site/mg_4.0.0.md

 - Daffodil has merged daffodil-runtime1, daffodil-runtime1-unparser, daffodil-lib, daffodil-sapi,
 daffodil-japi and daffodil-io into daffodil-core.
 - Daffodil has replaced Validation Modes with a factory method from the ValidatorFactory class called `make`.
-- com.typesafe.config class has been replaced by java.util.Properties class for Validators configuration
+- com.typesafe.config class has been replaced with java.util.Properties class for Validators configuration

 ## Dependencies